Sweet like syrup

 Maple's alter ego is the one and only large, inflatable, feather fan wielding Tease-Rex!
 Learn more here.

-A long list of independent productions includes resident status at Sydney’s longest running weekly burlesque night at Dome Bar (Sydney), The After Hours Cabaret Club (Melbourne), The Burly Q Club (Melbourne), The Burlesque Showboat (Melbourne), Red Light Confidential (Sydney and Melbourne), Maison Burlesque Showcase (Melbourne), The Martini Lounge (Mornington Peninsula), Boudoir Burlesque (Seaford), Congress of Undress Showcase (Sydney), The Peel (Sydney), 34B (Sydney), The Comedy Burlesque Hour (Sydney), Tip the Velvet (Gothenburg) and Mr. Falcons (Sydney).
+A long list of independent productions includes resident status at Sydney’s longest running weekly burlesque night at Dome Bar (Sydney), The After Hours Cabaret Club (Melbourne), The Burly Q Club (Melbourne), The Burlesque Showboat (Melbourne), Red Light Confidential (Sydney and Melbourne), This is Burlesque (Mackay), Maison Burlesque Showcase (Melbourne), The Martini Lounge (Mornington Peninsula), Boudoir Burlesque (Seaford), Congress of Undress Showcase (Sydney), The Peel (Sydney), 34B (Sydney), The Comedy Burlesque Hour (Sydney), Tip the Velvet (Gothenburg) and Mr. Falcons (Sydney).

 Maple won 1st Runner up in Miss Burlesque Australia Grand Final 2018 and is also the current reigning Miss Burlesque Melbourne 2018.
 She also has participated in numerous burlesque festivals including the Australian Burlesque Festival (2014, 2015 and 2017), the Perth International Burlesque Festival (2015), the London Burlesque Festival (2016), the Edinburgh Fringe Festival (2016), The Melbourne Fringe Festival (2017) and the Adelaide Fringe Festival (2017).